-Personal Information You Provide And How It Is Used: You may freely visit our Website anonymously and without being required to provide us with any personal information.
+Personal Information You Provide and How It Is Used: You may freely visit our Website anonymously and without being required to provide us with any personal information.
 However, certain services, requests and features do require that you provide us with some personally identifying information (including, but not limited to, name, address, email) as more particularly described below; availing yourself of any of these services, requests and features is voluntary.
 Personal information is data that can be used to identify or contact you.
-Please note that we may use the personal information we collect through any of the services, requests and features listed below for general marketing and business purposes.
-We do not knowingly collect sensitive personal information, such as information about medical or health conditions.
-Please do not send confidential information to us directly through this Website, or by email to any of the contact email addresses listed on this Website.
+Please note that we may use the personal information we collect through any of the services, requests and features listed below for fundraising and business purposes, and we may also collect and record any other relevant information you share with us about yourself.

 If you opt to register as a user of our Website, you can do so either via “quick” or “full” registration, and both will require certain personally identifiable information, such as first and last name and email address.Sponsor a Child:

-If you choose to sponsor a child, you will be required to provide certain personally identifying information, including your first and last name, postal address, email address, country of origin and credit card information.
+If you choose to sponsor a child, you will be required to provide certain personally identifying information, including your first and last name, postal address, email address, country of origin and credit card information.Donate:

-We provide you the opportunity to volunteer in your community in an effort to address and remedy childhood hunger.
-If you choose to volunteer, you will be required to create a profile of yourself and complete a volunteer application, which will require you to provide a variety of personally identifiable information.
+We provide you the opportunity to volunteer in your community in an effort to reduce childhood hunger.
+If you choose to volunteer, you will be required to create a profile of yourself and complete a volunteer application, which will require you to provide a variety of personally identifiable information.Texting:

 We post certain career opportunities on our Website.
-If you are interested in learning more about any of these opportunities, you will be asked to provide certain personally identifiable information and other information about yourself via our online application process.
+If you are interested in learning more about any of these opportunities, you will be asked to provide certain personally identifiable information and other information about yourself via our online application process.Contact Us:

-Contact Us: If you contact us through the contact form option on the Website, we will ask that you provide certain personally identifying information, including your first and last name, email address, country of origin and email address, and you will have the option to provide additional personally identifying information.
+If you contact us through the contact form options (for example to get more information related to sponsoring an event, or for general questions) on the Website, we will ask that you provide certain personally identifying information, including your first and last name, and email address, and you will have the option to provide additional personally identifying information.
 We will use the information you provide to contact you back and to respond to any requests.Back to top

 Information from other sources: We may receive information from other sources, including publicly available databases or third parties from whom we have purchased data, and combine this data with information we already have.
 This helps us to be efficient stewards of the funds entrusted to us and allows us to update, expand and analyze our records, identify new customers, and provide giving products and services that may be of interest to our constituents.

 Non-Personal Information We Collect by Automated Means And How We Use It: We also collect certain non-personal information (data in a form that does not support direct association with any specific person or individual) by automated means when you visit the Website.
-Much of this information is collected through the use of third-party tracking services, which includes Google Analytics and Hubspot Analytics.
+Much of this information is collected through the use of third-party tracking services, which includes Google Analytics.
 The information collected may include usage information, such as the numbers and frequency of users to the Website, pages visited, web browsing histories, online purchases and searches, social networking activities and similar data.
 If gathered, this data is used in the aggregate, and not in a manner that is intended to identify you personally.
 This type of aggregate information may be shared with third parties at any time.
 In addition to the third-party tracking services mentioned above, we also collect this information through various other means, including "cookies," "web beacons" and IP addresses, as further explained below.Cookies:

 We receive and store certain types of information whenever you interact with us.
 A cookie is a piece of information that a web server may place on your computer when you visit a website.
 Cookies are used for a variety of reasons, including to improve a user’s website experience.
 Many cookies last only through a single website session, or visit.
 Others may have an expiration date, or may remain on your computer until you delete them.
 There are a variety of types of cookies.
 Feed the Children uses "performance cookies" in order to enhance the user experience and for other website related purposes.
 These cookies collect information about how our Website is used, including which pages are most viewed, how long someone stays on a webpage, and whether any error messages were received.
 “Functionality cookies” may also be utilized; these cookies allow the Website to remember information you have provided in order to provide a more customized experience.
 Neither session cookies nor functionality cookies are linked to personally identifiable information.
 We may also use “required cookies,” which provides us the ability to store a user name or related login credentials so that you do not have to provide this information every time you return to our Website.
 Please note that these required cookies will be associated with the personal information that you provide.
 Although you are always free to opt out from providing such information to us, the result is that you may not be able to avail yourself of some features of our Website.

 Certain pages on the Website contain "web beacons" (also known as Internet tags, pixel tags and clear GIFs).
 These web beacons allow third parties to obtain information such as the IP address of the computer that downloaded the page on which the beacon appears, the URL of the page on which the beacon appears, the time the page containing the beacon was viewed, the type of browser used to view the page, and the information in cookies set by the third party.
 Web beacons also may be used to track whether you have opened an HTML email.
 When the email is opened, a part of the code that makes up the HTML page calls a web server to load the web beacon that then generates a record showing that the email has been viewed.
 Web beacons may also recognize when the email was opened, how many times it was forwarded and which URLs (links within the email) were clicked.
 We use Web Beacons to better understand your behavior, tell us which part of the Website you have visited and to save your preferences for future visits and compile aggregate data about site traffic and site interaction so that we can offer better site experiences and tools in the future.
 We may contract with third-party service providers to assist us in better understanding our site visitors.
 These service providers are instructed not to use the information collected on our behalf except to help us conduct and improve our activities on behalf of hunger and children.IP Addresses:

 When you visit and interact with the Website, Feed the Children and third parties with whom we have contracted to provide services for us may collect Internet Protocol addresses (each an "IP Address"), as well as browser type, Internet service provider (ISP), referring/exit pages, platform type, date/time stamp, and page navigation.
 An IP Address is a unique identifier number that certain electronic devices use to identify and to communicate with each other on the Internet; your Internet Service Provider automatically assigns an IP Address to the computer that you are using.
 We gather this information to track website visitor movement in the aggregate, and to gather broad demographic information for aggregate use.
 Our goal in gathering this information is to learn how our customers and the public are using our service.
-We may use this information to enhance our Website or for other lawful purposes.
+We may use this information to enhance our Website or for other lawful purposes.Do Not Track:

 We do not knowingly collect, use, or disclose personally identifiable information about visitors less than 13 years of age.
-If you are under the age of 13, you must ask your parent or guardian to assist you while accessing/viewing this Website.
+If you are under the age of 13, ask your parent or guardian to assist you while accessing/viewing this Website.
 If you are the parent or guardian of a child under 13 years of age and believe that they have disclosed personally identifiable information to us, please contact us at firstname.lastname@example.org.Back to top

 To the extent required by law, we provide you with (i) reasonable access to the personally identifiable information you provide to us, and (ii) the ability to review, correct and delete such personally identifiable information.
-If you believe that any of the personally identifiable information that you have submitted through our Website is no longer accurate, or you wish to make any updates or changes, you may do so by logging into the account you have created and proceeding to the “manage your subscriptions” option.
-If you do not have an account with us, you can request that we make the changes by emailing us at firstname.lastname@example.org.
+If you believe that any of the personally identifiable information that you have submitted is no longer accurate, or you wish to make any updates or changes, you may do so by logging into the account you have created and proceeding to the “manage your subscriptions” option.
+If you do not have an account with us, you can request that we make the changes by completing the form on the Your Privacy Choices page found here.
 Upon appropriate request we will update or amend your information, but we reserve the right to use any information previously obtained to verify your identity or take other actions that we believe are appropriate and lawful.
-We will endeavor to comply with your request as soon as reasonably practicable.
+We will endeavor to comply with your request as soon as reasonably practicable in accordance with applicable law.
 We may decline to process requests that are unreasonably repetitive, require disproportionate technical effort, jeopardize the privacy of others, are impractical, or for which access is not otherwise required by local law.
 Please note we may need to retain certain information for record keeping purposes, and there may also be residual information that will remain within our databases and other records, which will not be removed from such locations.
 Finally, we are not responsible for removing or deleting information from the databases of third parties (such as service providers) with whom we have shared information about you.Back to top

 Please note that the California Online Privacy Protection Act permits website users who are California residents to request and obtain from us once a year, free of charge, information about the personal information (if any) we disclosed to third parties for direct marketing purposes in the preceding calendar year.
 If applicable, this information would include a list of the categories of personal information that was shared and the names and addresses of all third parties with which we shared information in the immediately preceding calendar year.